Department of Statistics and Operations Research (GRAD)

 Statistics Courses for Students From Other Disciplines

 A number of STOR courses in probability and statistics are of potential interest to students in other disciplines.
 At the advanced undergraduate/beginning graduate level, STOR 455 and STOR 556, provide an introduction to applied statistics, including regression, analysis of variance, and time series.
-STOR 435, STOR 535, and STOR 555 provide introductions to probability theory and mathematical statistics, respectively, at a postcalculus level while courses like STOR 538 and 572 describe applications of the discipline to fundamental areas such as sports analytics and healthcare analytics.
+STOR 435, STOR 535, and STOR 555 provide introductions to probability theory and mathematical statistics, respectively, at a postcalculus level while courses like STOR 538 and STOR 572 describe applications of the discipline to fundamental areas such as sports analytics and healthcare analytics.

 The three graduate course sequences–(STOR 664, STOR 665), (STOR 654, STOR 655), and (STOR 634, STOR 635)–provide comprehensive introductions to modern applied statistics, theoretical statistics, and probability theory, respectively, at a more mathematical level.
 In each case it is possible to take only the first course in the sequence.
 Concerning mathematical prerequisites, STOR 664 and STOR 665 require a background in linear algebra and matrix theory, while the remaining courses require a solid background in real analysis.